Effective Strategies for Language Acquisition

 Language Acquisition Strategies: Final Thoughts

-Layering additional instructional acquisition strategies that target a variety of intelligence is another way to support learners.
+Layering additional instructional acquisition strategies that target a variety of intelligences is another way to support learners.

 Finally, providing consistent practice by coordinating opportunities for listening, reading, speaking, and writing throughout the day will allow students to practice the learning they have experienced to fully master the language.
-These steps will improve literacy and result in an increase of learning and achievement.
+These steps will improve literacy and increase learning and achievement.